-I serve on the board of a local youth leadership program.
-These students are the top of their class, so the entry is competitive.
-Part of qualifying process is an interview with board members — most who are seasoned business and community leaders.
-I am always reminded in the process how interviewing, as critical as it is to acquiring a position, is not something everyone knows how to do — regardless of their other accomplishments.
+I once served on the board of a local youth leadership program.
+These students were the top of their class, so the entry was competitive.
+Part of qualifying process was an interview with board members, who were mostly seasoned business and community leaders.
+I was always reminded in the process how interviewing, as critical as it is to acquiring a position, is not something everyone knows how to do – regardless of their other accomplishments.

-I’ve found that to be true in the church also.
+I’ve found this to be true in the church also.
 And, in business when I was in that world.
-I have hired dozens, maybe hundreds of people in my career — which means I’ve interviewed lots of people.
+I have hired dozens, maybe hundreds of people in my career, which means I’ve interviewed lots of people.
 Some people do better at interviewing than others.

 I decided to offer some advice from the hiring side of the table.
 Since my blog is read mostly by church leaders, I am speaking primarily from that perspective.

-Here are 7 suggestions for interviewing for a church staff position:
+Here are 7 suggestions for interviewing for a ministry position:

-Know the church.
-Do as much research as you can about the church, it’s history and its culture.
+Know the church or organization.
+Do as much research as you can about the place where you are interviewing.
+Know it’s history and its culture.
 Obviously, read all you can online.
-Ask who will be in the interview and what role they have in the church.
+Ask who will be in the interview and what role they have in the organization.
 Google can be your friend in researching these people.
-Find out if you have any connections in the church.
+Find out if you have any connections already working or volunteering there.
 (LinkedIn can be a great source as it shows you connections to your connections.)

 Be upbeat.
-I’ve learned this is especially difficult if you are nervous — or, like me — an introvert.
-The main concern in adding staff at most churches is that the person be a good fit for the church and current team.
+I’ve learned this is especially difficult if you are nervous – or, like me – an introvert.
+The main concern in adding staff is if the person will be a good fit for the organization and current team.
 Show you’re easy to get along with, fun and likable.
 Have a firm handshake.
 Look people in the eye.
 But, balance this with also attempting to be yourself.
 It’s obvious if you’re trying too hard.
 Especially on a first interview, the key should be to connect with those in your interview.

 Appear competent without appearing controlling.
 There is a huge difference between being able to lead with confidence and being a bullying leader.
-Churches are places where people need to be empowered.
+Every organization needs people to be empowered.
+That’s true today more than ever.
 Your goal should be to demonstrate a care and love for people (which should be genuine), while assuring you have the tenacity and courage to lead boldly.
-That’s a delicate balance every church needs.
+That’s a delicate balance every organization needs.

-Be forward thinking but celebratory of history – Most churches, even after a difficult period, continue to remain proud of their heritage.
-(This is where researching the church as much as you can helps.)
-The worst thing you can do is to bash the church or it’s culture.
+Be forward thinking, but celebratory of history – Most organizations, especially churches, even after a difficult period, continue to remain proud of their heritage.
+(This is where researching the organization as much as you can helps.)
+The worst thing you can do is to bash the organization or it’s culture.
 They may welcome your input to change, but you won’t endear them to you if you make them defensive about their history.
 Let them know you are willing to build on their past, but also willing to help them go wherever God leads in the future.

 Pray – It should go without saying, but pray before and after the interview and ask others to pray with you.
 (Although as I’ve seen people do, I wouldn’t necessarily post this on Facebook.)
 In the end, you want this to be a God-thing – not a man-made thing.
 You don’t want to take the position if it’s not of God.
 I believe God often gives tremendous latitude and freedom in choosing our place of service, and we should represent Him with our best appearance, but in the end, we want to be in the center of His will.